guendto/jomiel/README.md

 jomiel                    # Starts the service
 ```

 `jomiel` is still a young project.
-Once you have `jomiel` running, try
+Once you have `jomiel` running, you
-sending inquiries to it with:
+can try sending inquiries with:

 - [examples] - the demo programs written in most modern languages
 - [yomiel] - the pretty printer for `jomiel` messages